bernard357/mcp-watch/README.md

 Below is an example settings for the widget that reports on CPU hours.
 Each region has a different line in the diagram, yet this could be segmented by location to get more details.

 ![CPU Hours](docs/media/cpu-hours.png)

+## Where to find additional assistance?

+Well, maybe you would like to check [Frequently asked questions](docs/questions.md) and related responses.
+Then you can [raise an issue at the GitHub project page](https://github.com/bernard357/mcp-pump/issues) and get support from the project team.

+If you are a Dimension Data employee, reach out the Green Force group at Yammer and engage with other digital practitioners.

 ## How would you like to contribute?